PatchaIT/greetings/README.md

 ## In Shorts

 - Script: Greetings
-- Version: 1.2.1
+- Version: 1.2.2
 - Description: Produces a sound and writes a greetings message when somebody sends his first message in chat, for current session.
 It can also reproduce another sound each time somebody write again in chat, or even read username with TTS.
 Anyway you can disable each sound.
 It could also just greet textually for first message in chat.
-- Changes: Added Text To Speach feature to read writer's nickname.
+- Changes: Now you can filter nicknames not to greet neither textually (aka: your own bots)
 - Services: Twitch, Mixer, Youtube
 - Overlays: Only TTS Bot
 - Made By: @Patcha_it